Lower-Order Biases Second Moments of Dirichlet Coefficients in Families of $L$-Functions: Introduction

 \section{Introduction}

-The genesis of this paper are some computations on moments of the Fourier coefficients of the $L$-functions of elliptic curves by Miller in his thesis \cite{Mi1, Mi2} and expanded in \cite{Mi3}.
+The genesis of this paper are some computations on moments of the Dirichlet coefficients of the $L$-functions of elliptic curves by Miller in his thesis \cite{Mi1, Mi2} and expanded in \cite{Mi3}.
 The main purpose of that work was to verify the Katz-Sarnak Density Conjecture \cite{KaSa1, KaSa2} for families of elliptic curves; in other words, that in the limit as the conductors tend to infinity the behavior of zeros near the central point in families of elliptic curve $L$-functions agree with the scaling limits of eigenvalues near 1 of orthogonal groups.
 In that and related work on numerous other families of $L$-functions (see \cite{MMRT-BW} for an extensive discussion and survey of the literature and an expanded version of the argument below), the main term of number theory and random matrix theory agree; the lower order terms on the two sides, however, often differ, and it is in these lower order terms that the arithmetic of the family emerges.
-In all families studied to date a bias has been observed in these lower order terms; the purpose of this work is to describe these results, extensively investigate this phenomenon in other families, and discuss the implications such a bias has in number theory.
-We first describe the general framework (see \cite{IK} for proofs and additional details), then describe the families studied and state our results.
+This is similar to the central limit theorem, which we expand on later.